Subroutines > Detailed Descriptions > AUI > Control > AUI_Control Parameters

 MBF2_CUSTDRAW

 Causes A-Shell to draw the control, rather than let Windows draw it.
 Generally this is a bad idea (a lot of work, guaranteed never to match the way Windows does it).
 But, sometimes it is useful, in order to implement a visual variation that Windows does not support.
-Currently there are only two control types this applies to: MBF_GROUPBOX (described under 1133.3) and MBF_STATIC.
+Currently there are only two control types this applies to: MBF_GROUPBOX (see notes for MBF2_NOTHEME) and MBF_STATIC.
 In the case of MBF_STATIC, the MBF2_CUSTDRAW flag allows us to create variations of the standard rectangular static control (rounded corner rectangles, ellipses, circles, and controls with a border matching the text color.)
 To get any of these effects, combine MBF2_CUSTDRAW with MBF2_ROUNDRECT or MBF2_ELLIPSE.

 MBF2_ROUNDRECT